CA-LoRA: Concept-Aware LoRA for Domain-Aligned Segmentation Dataset Generation: Method

 We begin with Low-Rank Adaptation (LoRA)~\cite{hu2022lora}, a widely used fine-tuning method for large-scale pretrained T2I models.
 For a pretrained weight matrix $W_0 \in \R^{d\times k}$, LoRA constrains updates using low-rank decomposition, $W_0 + \Delta W = W_0 + BA$, where $B \in \R^{d\times r}, A\in \R^{r\times k}$ and the rank $r \ll \text{min}(d, k)$.
 In the literature on fine-tuning T2I models, LoRA is commonly applied to all projection layers (Q, K, V, OUT) in each attention block of the pretrained T2I model~\cite{ldm, hu2022lora} (left in \Cref{fig:3_method_2_slora}).
 LoRA and its extensions~\cite{zhang2023adalora,lora_sp,gs_lora,tied_lora} aim to improve parameter efficiency for better adaptation to downstream tasks (\eg, by refining low-rank matrix decomposition).
 However, selective learning approaches for a specific concept from given datasets have not been extensively explored.

-CA-LoRA selectively fine-tunes the top-$k$\% of pretrained weights based on concept sensitivity (\cref{eq:3_method_sensitivity}), enabling it to learn only the desired concept.
-Our experiments examine CA-LoRA in terms of viewpoint and style sensitivity.
+CA-LoRA selectively fine-tunes the top-$k$\% of projection layers based on concept awareness (\cref{eq:3_method_awareness}), enabling it to learn only the desired concept.
+Our experiments examine CA-LoRA in terms of viewpoint and style awareness.
 The selected proportions are user-adjustable, allowing control over the extent of fine-tuning, as shown in \Cref{fig:3_method_2_slora} (right).
-In the following sections, we refer to \hlred{Style CA-LoRA} and \hlblue{Viewpoint CA-LoRA} as CA-LoRA fine-tuning based on style and viewpoint sensitivity, respectively.
+In the following sections, we refer to \hlred{Style CA-LoRA} and \hlblue{Viewpoint CA-LoRA} as CA-LoRA fine-tuning based on style and viewpoint awareness, respectively.